Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/kbuild/kconfig-language.rst

   the indentation level, this means it ends at the first line which has a smaller indentation than the first line of the help text.

-- misc options: "option" <symbol>[=<value>]

-  Various less common options can be defined via this option syntax, which can modify the behaviour of the menu entry and its config symbol.
-These options are currently possible:

-  - "defconfig_list"
-    This declares a list of default entries which can be used when looking for the default configuration (which is used when the main .config doesn't exists yet.)

-  - "modules"
+- module attribute: "modules"
   This declares the symbol to be used as the MODULES symbol, which enables the third modular state for all config symbols.
   At most one symbol may have the "modules" option set.

-  - "allnoconfig_y"
-    This declares the symbol as one that should have the value y when using "allnoconfig".
-Used for symbols that hide other symbols.

 Menu dependencies
 -----------------